Notice Writing for Class 8: Format, Examples & PDF

 School Picnic for Class 8

-All Class 8 students are invited for a school picnic to Green Valley Park on 20th September 2025.
-Interested students must submit consent forms to the class teacher by 15th September.
+All Class 8 students are invited to join a school picnic at Green Valley Park on 20th September 2025.
+Students who are interested should submit their consent forms to the class teacher before 15th September.

 Ms. Anjali Verma